weiyao1996/FlowGAN/README.md

 ```

 ## Acknowledgement
-We build our code based on the following codebases, we thank their authors and recommand citing their works as well if you find this code is useful for your work.
+We build our code based on the following codebases, we are very grateful to the authors.

 [PointFlow](https://github.com/stevenygd/PointFlow) [Yang et al., ICCV'19]
 [DPF-Nets](https://github.com/Regenerator/dpf-nets) [Klokov et al., ECCV'20]